unbxd/autosuggest/README.md

 - **APIKey** : Use the API key which was mailed during account creation.
 It can also be found on the account section of the dashboard.
 - **minChars** : Minimum number of characters required to start showing suggestions.
 The value should be *0 or > 0 (greater than zero)*
 - **maxSuggestions** : Total number of suggestions to show.In the ratio 2:4:4 for infields, keywordsuggestions and topQueries respectively.
+- **suggestionsHeader** : Header for Suggestions in the main template.
 - **delay** : Number of *milliseconds* to wait before fetching results from server.
 This is helpful in waiting till user stops typing.
 - **loadingClass** : This class name will be added to input during data fetching process, so that user can see some loader animation or state change.
 - **mainWidth** : if set any value (only integer), then it will be used to set the width of suggestions else defaults to input sideWidth.